Canadian Home and School Federation

 Every day in education settings, teachers and school staff positively impact the lives of millions of children every day, and their work and impact extends far beyond the boundaries of the classroom.

-Teacher / Staff Appreciation Week (TSAW) was initiated by the Canadian Home and School Federation in 1988.
+Teacher / Staff Appreciation Week (TSAW) was initiated by the Canadian Home and School Federation in 1988 and is historically held the week of Valentine Day ( February 14th).

 The purpose of this week is to encourage parents and the wider community to recognize the personal and professional contributions that our teachers and school staff make to children and their education.

 Every school has dedicated staff members.
-TSAW lets them know they are appreciated and that parents want to work with them on the same team!
+TSAW lets them know they are appreciated!!

 Learn more about Teacher and Staff Appreciation Week by visiting the TSAW page here...... link